-Evaluation by domain experts using graphical tools is another methodology that will be used to fine tune our team for Bremen 2006 tournament.
+Evaluation by domain experts using graphical tools is another methodology that will be used to fine tune our team for Atlanta 2007 tournament.

-7. Conclusions
+8. Conclusions

-FC Portugal 2006, as its predecessors, is a team with a beautiful, fast, "real soccer like" way of playing simulated soccer.
+FC Portugal 2007, as its predecessors, is a team with a beautiful, fast, "real soccer like" way of playing simulated soccer.
 The improvements performed during this year make the team even more flexible and adaptable to different types of opponent strategies.
+The team achieved 5th place in RoboCup 2006 simulation 2D league.
+However FC Portugal won Bremen RoboCup 2006 Simulation 3D league scoring 77 goals without conceding any, using exactly the same high-level coordination methodologies.